mu-arch/SaureksCloset/README.md

 - **Arrange your weaponry:** select appearances for both sides of the waist, both sides of the back, a shield, a ranged weapon, and a quiver.
 Or all at once!
 - **See your bags:** Equip and position your bags on your back and hips.
 - **Get dirty:** Sweat, dust, mud, and blood.
 It gets all over you, and you'll need to visit an inn, or take a dip to clean it off.
-- **Share your look with others:** If another player has the addon they can see your custom look (if you approve sharing your looks)
+- **Share your look with others:** If another player has the addon they can see your custom look (if you authorize broadcasting your transmog data)

 ## Take a look inside